noelbundick/config-analyzer/docs/rules-resourceGraph.md

     "name": "rule name",
     "description": "short description of the rule",
     "type": "type of rule",
-  },
+    "recommendation": "optional link on how to fix the issue" },
 ```

 ### Rule Types

 - `type`: 'ResourceGraph'
 ---

 ### Resource Graph Rule